rism-digital/verovio-reference-book/_book/07-contributing/01-guidelines.md

 #### Use of `this`

-The convention for the pointer `this` is to use it for method calls and not to use if for member access because these are prefixed with `m_`.
+The convention for the pointer `this` is to use it for method calls and not to use it for member access because these are prefixed with `m_`.

 *As it stands, the codebase is not consistently following this convention*